 - Consider using a qualified clinical data registry or a registry to extract and submit your quality data.

 - If you have access to an Electronic Health Record (EHR) system, check that it meets 2015 certification criteria by the Office of the National Coordinator for Health Information Technology.
-If it is, it should be ready to capture information for the MIPS Promoting Interoperability category and certain measures for the quality category.
+If it is, it should be ready to capture information for the MIPS Quality, Improvement Activity and Promoting Interoperability performance categories.

 - Use the CMS Quality Payment Program website to explore the MIPS data your practice can choose to send in.
 Check to see which measures and activities best fit your practice.